How to choose your modules

 You become eligible for an award when you achieve sufficient credit in the required modules.
 Sometimes ‘module credits’ are described as being like a currency which can be accumulated and then ‘cashed in’ or exchanged when you accept an award (for example an honours or a master's degree).

-You can find out more about credits and how they work in the Academic Survival Guide.
+You can find out more about credits and how they work in our module information guidance.

 If you have undertaken prior learning which is relevant to your modules or award, you may be able to apply for it to be recognised under the Accreditation of Prior Learning or Accreditation of Prior Experiential Learning processes.